Ajiboso-Adeola/Weather-app/README.md

-# Weather-app

-This web application is a basic page created using pure JavaScript.
-It provides real-time information on various weather conditions by retrieving data from the OpenWeather API.

 <!-- ![](https://img.shields.io/badge/Microverse-blueviolet) -->

-# Weather-app in Vanilla Javascript
+# Weather-app Built with Javascript

 This web application is a basic page created using JavaScript, html and css.
 Create a weather forecast site using the weather API.
 This web application enable you to search for a specific location and toggle the data from °C to °F.